svkucheryavski/mdatoolsm.gitbook/chapter2/section3/text.md

  Mette     170      60         1        38   23    2e+04   312    99    1    81      -1  110  20.8
 ```

-Calculation of size and length can be done using the same way as with matrices, plus there are two properties nrow and ncol.
-Function numel() was not overrided due to some technical reasons, so it will return 1 instead of number of values (use numel(d.values) if needed):
+Calculation of size and length can be done using the same way as with matrices, plus there are two properties `nRows` and `nCols`.
+Function `numel()` was not overridden due to some technical reasons, so it will return 1 instead of number of values (use `numel(d.values)` if needed):

 ```matlab
 disp(people.nRows)